 What are the seven seals, seven trumpets, seven signs and seven bowls of Revelation?

-Seven seals are the first set of symbols.
+The Seven Seals are the first set of judgments.
 The seals provide an overview of the terrors that will occur in the Tribulation period.
 The description of the Tribulation period begins in chapter 6 and ends in chapter 19.
-The first six seals are described in Revelation 6:1-16.
-A seventh seal will be mentioned in Revelation 8:1, but it telescopes into seven trumpets.
+The first six seals are described in Revelation 6:1-17.
+The first seal describes peace which corresponds to the first 3.5 years of the tribulation (Daniel 9:27; 1 Thessalonians 5:2-3).
+The remaining seals describe the general punishments that will occur during the last part of the tribulation.
+The seventh seal is mentioned in Revelation 8:1, but it telescopes into the seven trumpets.

 First Scene in Heaven

-The first scene in the description of the Tribulation period in the book of Revelation occurs in Revelation 7:1-17.
+The first scene in the description of the tribulation period occurs in Revelation 7:1-17.
 In this scene we encounter the 144,000 witnesses (Revelation 7:4-8) and the tribulation martyrs (Revelation 7:9-17).
-This interlude focuses on the spread of the gospel in the Tribulation and the death of Tribulation saints.
+This interlude focuses on the spread of the gospel during the Tribulation and the death of Tribulation saints.

 The seventh seal telescopes into the Seven Trumpets.
-The first six Trumpets occur in Revelation 8:1-9:21.
-The trumpets describe a series of specific judgments on the earth and the release of demonic forces.
+The first six trumpets occur in Revelation 8:1-9:21.
+The first four trumpets describe a series of specific judgments on the earth and the last two trumpets describe the release of demonic forces upon the earth.